serbinsh/SSerbin_etal_2019_NewPhytologist/README.md

 2) The final LMA PLSR model coefficients

 ## Dataset citations and DOIs:
-See table S1 in article supplimental materials
+See table S1 in article supporting information

 ### Article citation:
 Serbin SP, Wu J, Ely KS, Kruger EL, Townsend PA, Meng R, Wolfe BT, Chlus A, Wang Z, Rogers A. 2019.
 From the Arctic to the tropics: multi-biome prediction of leaf mass per area using leaf reflectance.
 New Phytologist.
 DOI: 10.1111/nph.16123